tylerthomasallen/docs/src/pages/dashboard/unified-analytics.md

 Now, we've separated this concept.
 Deep linking windows remain two hours, but attribution windows are adjustable.
 Going with the previous example, if someone clicks your link, and installs the app after 4 hours, they will *not* receive deep link data, but will be counted as an install.

-Note: no code changes are needed, and if you want to expand the deep linking window, you can do so.
+Note: no code changes are needed, and if you want to change the deep linking window, you can do so.
 Read the [attribution window](#attribution-windows) section for more information.

 ### Attribution Windows